Small business phone services to help you work more efficiently.

 Want to get a better idea of how your existing phones are maybe falling short?
 Call your business.
 Try to reach different departments and people — as if you’re a customer.
 Was the process smooth or bumpy?

-How to choose a phone system that fits your industry and company.
+How to choose a phone service that fits your industry and company.

-One of the more challenging aspects of buying business phones is determining what you need for your type of small business and industry.
+One of the more challenging aspects of buying VoIP business phone services is determining what you need for your type of small business and industry.

 For instance, a photography team at an advertising agency may rely on using mobile phones.
 In contrast, the receptionist at a dentist’s office might prefer a desk phone.